 The layout of the halls follows a linear history of Muslim dynasties starting from the life of the prophet to Abbasyiad, Ummayed, and Khaljis who controlled most of Europe and the Middle East.

-The visit to Islamic Art Museum is like taking going back in time and trying to understand how people lived, dressed up, social norms, jewellery and weaponry for both war and decoration.
+The visit to Islamic Art Museum is like taking going back in time and trying to understand how people lived, dressed up, social norms, jewelry, and weaponry for both war and decoration.

 One section is dedicated to creating replicas of the most important architectural landmarks in Muslim countries across the world including mosques and places of worship.